 In the first year you will take modules in the Japanese language, which are designed to introduce the language and its writing system.
 You will also study key points from Japanese history, so that further study of the modern country can be pursued in later years.

-The remainder of your modules will be taken from modules within the School of European Languages, Translation and Politics covering the German language as well as cultural modules relating to Germany.
+The remainder of your modules will be taken from modules within the School of Modern Languages covering the German language as well as cultural modules relating to Germany.

 In the second year you will take further modules in Japanese, which are designed to increase the facility with which you can comprehend and use more advanced Japanese.
 At the same time, your knowledge of Japan and Japanese society is increased through lectures and seminars on modern Japanese society.
-The remainder of your modules will be taken from modules within the School of European Languages, Translation and Politics covering the German language as well as cultural modules relating to Germany.
+The remainder of your modules will be taken from modules within the School of Modern Languages covering the German language as well as cultural modules relating to Germany.